Musical Program

 CAMILLE SAINT-SAËNS Selections from Carnival of the Animals

-MODEST MUSSORGSKY/MAURICE RAVEL Tuileries from Pictures at an Exhibition
+MODEST MUSSORGSKY/MAURICE RAVEL Tuileries and Ballet of the Unhatched Chicks from Pictures at an Exhibition

 PYOTR ILYICH TCHAIKOVSKY Dance of the Swans from Swan Lake Suite, op.20a,

 LUDWIG VAN BEETHOVEN Scene at the brook.
-Andante molto mosso from Symphony No.6 in F, Op.
+Andante molto moto from Symphony No.6 in F, Op.
 68, "Pastorale"

 CAROLINE SHAW The Mountain that Loved a Bird